Self-Assessments and counselling tests

 The self-assessment of the Lucerne University of Applied Sciences and Arts can and should be processed by all applicants for the Master’s programme in Applied Information and Data Science as part of their application.
 The test can be taken online from home throughout the year and the result will be taken into account in a subsequent interview.

-The Self-Assessment takes about one hour and consists of four different groups of exercises:
+The Self-Assessment takes about one hour and consists of four different modules:

 - Planning and organising projects